Transform Tools

 Perspective Adjustment

-The digiKam Perspective Adjustment is a tool for adjusting the image’s perspective.
+The digiKam Perspective Adjustment tool geometrically remaps an image to adjust the image’s perspective.

 All perspective transformations are performed around a fixed point called the reference point.
 This point is at the center of the item you are transforming and is displayed by a red circle.

-To change the perspective, use the square areas at the image corners for dragging.
+To change the perspective, drag the square areas in the corners of the image.
 The perspective preview is rendered automatically.
-On the right of the dialog you’ll find a set of information witch help you to control the perspective change:
+On the right of the dialog you’ll find a set of information which should help you control the perspective change:

-• New Width: show the new image width in pixels including the empty area around the image resulting from the geometrical transformation.
+• New Width: is the new image width in pixels including the empty area around the image resulting from the geometrical transformation.

-• New Height: show the new image height in pixels including the empty area around the image resulting from the geometrical transformation.
+• New Height: is the new image height in pixels including the empty area around the image resulting from the geometrical transformation.

-• Top Left Angle: show the current angle in degrees at the top left corner of the perspective area.
+• Top Left Angle: is the current angle in degrees at the top left corner of the perspective area.

-• Top Right Angle: show the current angle in degrees at the top right corner of the perspective area.
+• Top Right Angle: is the current angle in degrees at the top right corner of the perspective area.

-• Bottom Left Angle: show the current angle in degrees at the bottom left corner of the perspective area.
+• Bottom Left Angle: is the current angle in degrees at the bottom left corner of the perspective area.

-• Bottom Right Angle: show the current angle in degrees at the bottom right corner of the perspective area.
+• Bottom Right Angle: is the current angle in degrees at the bottom right corner of the perspective area.

 Warning